Council on Genomic and Precision Medicine Medal of Honor

 - Criteria can be documented with quantitative data (biosketch, grant funding including past, present and pending) and also through 3-5 colleague letters of support.

 - Nominee's curriculum vitae or NIH bio sketch that includes awards, publications and grant funding

 - A letter of nomination, drafted on electronic letterhead with a signature.
 The letter should outline and provide clear examples of how the candidate meets the criteria:

 - the novelty and innovativeness of the science

 - the track record of the individual including peer reviewed publications

 - the potential of the scientific discoveries to transform clinical care

-An active AHA Professional Membership is required of all applicants for this award.
-If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA at least one week prior to the award application deadline for the member number to be processed and delivered in time for the application deadline.
-The member ID number will be required on the award application form
+An active AHA Professional Membership is required of all award applicants.
+If you are joining the AHA to apply, please wait for your AHA member number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
+We suggest that new members join the AHA no later than one week prior to the application submission deadline for the member ID number to be processed and delivered in time for the application deadline.
+The membership number will be required on the award application form.

 - $1,000 honorarium